dynamid/dynamid.github.io/source/research/index.markdown

 * Vehicular Networks - with e.g. *the dynamic, autonomic driveless guidance*
 * Cloud Computing - with e.g. *the dynamic provisioning and load-balancing service management*.

-## Middleware is Everywhere

 ## Hot Research Topics

-We concentrate on the software development process, especially on designing programming languages, virtual machines and service-oriented architectures to tackle *- at run time-* the dynamic nature of these environments.
+We concentrate on the software development process, especially on designing **[Middleware](http://en.wikipedia.org/wiki/Middleware)**, including programming languages, virtual machines and service-oriented architectures to tackle *- at run time-* the dynamic nature of these environments:

 * Adaptive Virtual Machines
   * Performant